nens/nens-auth-client/README.rst

 The override always goes before the corresponding include.
 Note that if you use a non-standard path it should be given as argument to the override, e.g. ``override_admin_auth("my-custom-admin-path")``.
+The path admin/local-login is added for emergency access.

 If not done already for your project, set up a working email backend and a sender ('from') email address::